Ground Sage Uses: Adding Flavor and Health Benefits

 In what ways can ground sage enhance hair health?

-You can make a sage hair rinse by steeping a handful of fresh or dried sage leaves in boiling water for 30 minutes, then straining and cooling the liquid.
-After shampooing, pour the sage rinse over your hair and massage it into your scalp.
-Let it sit for a few minutes before rinsing with cool water.
+For centuries, people have used sage to promote healthy hair growth and prevent hair loss.
+Sage stimulates the scalp and improves circulation.
+You can prepare a sage hair rinse by steeping a handful of fresh or dried sage leaves in boiling water for 30 minutes, then straining and cooling the liquid.
+After shampooing, pour the rinse over your hair, massage it into your scalp, let it sit for a few minutes, and rinse with cool water.

 What is the process for brewing sage tea?

-To make sage tea, steep 1 to 2 teaspoons of dried sage leaves or 3 to 4 fresh sage leaves in 1 cup of boiling water for 5 to 10 minutes.
-Strain the tea and sweeten with honey or lemon if desired.
+To brew sage tea, steep 1 to 2 teaspoons of dried sage leaves or 3 to 4 fresh leaves in 1 cup of boiling water for 5 to 10 minutes.
+Strain the tea and add honey or lemon for extra flavor.
+Sage tea tastes slightly bitter and supports digestion while reducing inflammation.

 How does ground sage differ from dried sage in terms of usage?